How Can I Increase GLP-1 Naturally in Menopause?

 Other studies show that intact grains can have effects well beyond the meal itself.
 For example, eating whole barley kernels in the evening led to higher GLP-1 levels 10–16 hours later, along with reduced hunger and lower calorie intake the next day.

-Similarly, participants who ate rye in the evening had higher GLP-1 and other satiety hormones the following morning, and reported feeling fuller throughout the day.
+Similarly, participants who ate rye in the evening had higher GLP-1 and other satiety hormones the following morning, and reported feeling more full throughout the day.

 When you eat fiber-rich plant foods, you’re not just feeding yourself, you’re feeding your gut bacteria.
 When those bacteria ferment fiber, they produce compounds called short-chain fatty acids (like butyrate, acetate, and propionate).